CalPlug/python-raven/README.md

 # Meter to MQTT (direct_mqtt_run.py serverMqttR.py)

+Note: This script posts instantaneous demand, current summation delivered and current summation recieved along with a meter Mac ID to a MongoDB table named "InstantaneousDemandTest1".

 1) To start the server to collect data from the MQTT broker to MongoDB, log on to the Calit2 MQTT server(cpmqtt1).
 2) Open the smartmeter directory
 3) Run the server script with the following command: